Date: September, ???, 2019

 We strongly encourage Parent/child pairs to participate in the clinic.
 All children 17 and under must register and attend with an adult to participate.

 *River destination and map will be provided upon registration

 Support Minnesota's North Shore fishery.
 Donate to Minnesota Steelheader today!

 What do I get?

 Each angler receives a jam packed learning session on our North Shore fishery, and ample opportunities to ask questions and pick our brains.
-We also provide a nice handout detailing our fishery, what swims our waters, and the basic gear used.
+We also provide a nice handout detailing our fishery, what swims in our waters, and the basic gear used.
 On top of this you receive hands-on streamside angling instruction.
 This is not a guided fishing event.

 Please note this is limited to only 12 anglers and registration fills up fast.
 Please only register if you are 100% commited to attend

 What does this cost?